-Vattenfall's Dutch subsidiary Nuon changed its brand name to Vattenfall with good response and reasonably limited impact on churn and commercial results given the magnitude of this change.
+Vattenfall's Dutch subsidiary Nuon changed its brand name to Vattenfall with good response and reasonably limited impact on churn and commercial results

+Our portfolio of energy solutions will be scaled by establishing sales channels that support our growth targets coupled with automated low-cost operations.
+This will be especially relevant for the Dutch market, where a national climate agreement was passed in the Parliament in 2019, which among other things aims at gradually phasing out natural gas.
+We are developing a portfolio of fossil-free decentralised given the magnitude of this change.
 Powerpeers, our previously separately branded peer-to-peer platform for sharing renewable energy in the Netherlands, is being integrated into Vattenfall to offer this service to all of our Dutch retail customers.